Woman in soft knitwear at a Mediterranean kitchen counter, illustrating meal timing and when you eat

 This article synthesizes research from the following institutions and studies.
 All content is derived from peer-reviewed scientific literature and leading research centers.

-• Salk Institute for Biological Studies — Time-Restricted Eating Research (Dr. Satchin Panda)
+Salk Institute for Biological Studies, Time-Restricted Eating Research (Dr. Satchin Panda)

-• Cell Metabolism: "Time-Restricted Feeding without Reducing Caloric Intake Prevents Metabolic Diseases" (2012)
+Hatori et al., Cell Metabolism: "Time-Restricted Feeding without Reducing Caloric Intake Prevents Metabolic Diseases in Mice Fed a High-Fat Diet" (2012).
+PMID 22608008.
+DOI 10.1016/j.cmet.2012.04.019

-• Oxford and UCL: Meal timing, sleep quality, and inflammation research
+Oxford and UCL: Meal timing, sleep quality, and inflammation research

 Continue Reading